oshi/oshi/src/site/markdown/Contributing.md

 ### Build and Test

 Ensure that you can build the project and run tests.
-After your change, the tests should still pass.

 ```
-mvn clean test
+mvn test
 ```

-(Using `clean` is generally optional but works around an existing bug in the testing plugin, where running `mvn test` twice without `clean` will fail.)
+After your change, the tests should still pass.

+It is possible that some tests may fail on your operating system or hardware for conditions unrelated to your change.
+In this case, keep track of which test(s) failed and make sure your code does not make any additional tests fail.
+If you believe the test failure represents a bug elsewhere, submit an issue!

 ### Write Tests